 This report is intended to enlighten manufacturers, product suppliers, healthcare providers, hospital systems, and suppliers and consumers of telehealth services on the reasons why 5G is likely to revolutionize healthcare.
 The intended audience also includes hospital system CEOs, provider groups, payer groups and investment firms working in the sector.

-- Profiles of the major players in the market, including Capsule Technologies, Ericsson Inc., Huawei Technologies Co.
+- Introduction to 5G and its significant impact on healthcare - A look at the relation between 5G and the Internet of Things (IoT) with digital transformation - Examination of challenges posed by current healthcare systems - Information on telemedicine and its potential in mental healthcare and remote patient monitoring - Profiles of the major players in the market, including Capsule Technologies, Ericsson Inc., Huawei Technologies Co.
 Ltd., Intel Corp., and Samsung Electronics Co.
 Ltd.

 This report is intended to inform the reader about 5G wireless and its impact on healthcare.
 5G wireless technology is just beginning to be installed globally, and its impact on healthcare is already beginning to be felt; but experts are convinced that 5G is set to be a disruptive force with respect to healthcare in both developing and developed countries.